1. Please describe the experience your writing program offers. What will it be like for me if I get accepted and decide to enroll?

 11. What will I study?
 What courses do you offer?

 The program requires nine courses for an MA: foundation (core) courses, writing workshops, electives, and then the final thesis course.
 The theory behind that curriculum is that students get a good foundation and then head in the direction they want – finishing with a final portfolio of publishable writing.
 We believe writers develop the best by the practice of writing and by learning how to read as a writer, so nearly all of our coursework includes those two goals.
-Onsite, our typical nine-course degree program in Fiction and Nonfiction starts with two foundation (core) courses.
+Our typical nine-course degree program in Fiction and Nonfiction starts with two foundation (core) courses.
 Students then choose three workshops and three electives that best fit their writing goals, before enrolling in the final thesis.
-In the online / low-residency Science-Medical Writing concentration, students take two cores, two workshops, two electives – all online – plus one residency of a week to 12 days.
-Science writers then choose one more online course or residency before heading to an online thesis course.
-Past residencies have been in Maine and Italy, with the 2013 Science-Medical Writing residency planned at Hopkins Hospital in Baltimore.
-Future residencies will be in Washington, to study policy and politics, and at prominent labs or in the field, witnessing science in action.
-For more about our courses, click here

 12. Are you flexible?
 What if I want to do something different?